Loading...

 Cressida Cowell makes connections between her fictional world to gods and places within Norse mythology.

-During our reading of the first few chapters, we will encounter the following: Woden, an earlier form of Odin.
+During our reading of the first few chapters, we will encounter the following.

-He is the wise leader of the Norse Gods associated with war and poetry.
+He is the wise leader of the Norse gods associated with war and poetry.

-Valhalla, a majestic hall in Asgard, the realm, it's kind of the world, of the Norse gods, where fallen warriors are honoured by Woden.
+Valhalla, a majestic hall in Asgard, the realm, it's kind of the world of the Norse gods where fallen warriors are honoured by Woden.

-Thor, the God of thunder, he wields his mighty hammer, or Mjolnir.
+He wields his mighty hammer, Mjolnir.

 And Loki, a mischievous trickster causing trouble for both gods and humans.